crs4/most-demographics/docs/source/most-web-demographics-APIs.rst

          :parameter str `errors`: an error string that explains the raised problems
          :parameter json `data`: if success is True, it contains the created patient data in json format

     .. http:method:: GET /demographics/patient/get/

+      Get the information of a patient querying an external PDQ supplier service using HL7 as protocol

+      :parameter str query_string: the query string to search.

+      :responseheader Content-Type: application/json
+         :parameter boolean `success`: True if patients are successfully found.
+False otherwise
+         :parameter str `message`: a feedback string that would be displayed to the user
+         :parameter str `errors`: an error string that explains the raised problems
+         :parameter json `data`: if success is True, it contains the found patients data in json format

+   .. http:method:: GET /demographics/patient/filter/

-      Get the information of a patient
+      Get the information of a patient from the local database

       :parameter str query_string: the query string to search.